 Michigan Notable Books Program

-Since 1991, the Michigan Notable Books program has been honoring Michigan literature annually by featuring 20 of the previous year’s most distinguished books written by a Michigan resident, or about Michigan, or about the Great Lakes region.
+Since 1991, the Michigan Notable Books program has been honoring Michigan literature annually by featuring 20 of the previous year’s most distinguished books written by a Michigan resident, about Michigan, or about the Great Lakes region.
 These fiction and nonfiction titles appeal to a wide variety of audiences and cover topics and issues of interest particularly to Michigan residents.
-Often, they also have broad appeal to many people across the country.
+Often, they have broad appeal to many people across the country.

 The authors appreciate the opportunity to participate in the statewide Notable Books Author tour, visiting public libraries in various regions of the state.
 This year, the 2017 Notable Book Author Tour is visiting 50 libraries arranged by the Library’s Michigan Notable Books Coordinator.